 Low grade material from existing legacy stockpiles within the Project area will be evaluated for iron content.
 Material containing economic amounts of magnetite will be loaded and transferred to the ore stockpile for the processing circuit.
-Nonmagnetic material from reprocessing of legacy stockpile material will be transferred to the waste rock facilities (WRF).
+Non-magnetic material from reprocessing of legacy stockpile material will be transferred to the waste rock facilities (WRF).

-New ore material will be mined by expanding the existing mine pit (the West Pit) and creating a new mine pit (the East Pit).
-Both pits will be mined to a pit floor elevation of 3,940 ft above mean sea level (AMSL).
+New ore material will be mined by expanding the existing mine pit, renamed to the West Pit and including the area of the historic Thomas Pit lake, and creating a new mine pit, designated the East Pit.
+Both pits will be mined to a pit floor elevation of 3,940 feet above mean sea level (AMSL).
 This elevation is approximately 10 feet above the elevation of the existing pit lake in the West Pit.
-The proposed pits will be mined utilizing drilling and blasting on 40-foot high benches.
+The proposed pits will be mined utilizing drilling and blasting on 40-foot-high benches.
 The ore will be loaded with a front-end loader into end-dump trucks and hauled to the crushing and ore handling area.